904 South Main Street

 Discovering Whats Missing

-We were able to match it to each room on the first floor by size and that each room on the first floor used a different wood.
+We were able to match the moldings it to each room on the first floor by size and that each room on the first floor used a different wood.
 Butternut Walnut, Cherry, Oak, and Tiger Stripped Long Leaf Pine.
 The pine was upstairs in the kitchen.

 library butternut walnut